keywordnew/get-advocacy/README.md

 Get Advocating is a collection of non-partisan, non-profit advocacy organizations.

-Its goal is to make it easier for Canadians to find organizations that promote and lobby for their values in society and government.
+Its goal is to make it easier for Canadians to find and support organizations that promote and lobby for their values in society and government.

 ## the list